Scullion News & Resources

 Immediate Actions After an Incident: What to Do and Not to Do

-5. Notify your insurance company: Inform your insurance company about the incident as soon as possible.
-They will guide you through the claim process and provide the necessary assistance.
+5. Notify your insurer about the incident as soon as realistically possible.
+They will provide direction on the necessary next steps in the evolving claim process.

 A Few Possible Defence Strategies: